opensearch-project/opensearch-storage-encryption/README.md

 # OpenSearch Storage Encryption Plugin

 A high-performance OpenSearch plugin that provides transparent, on-the-fly encryption and decryption of index data at rest.
 This plugin implements encryption at the Lucene Directory level, offering a seamless integration that requires no changes to application code.
+Currently only supporting AWS KMS as master key provider but will allow other key providers as well in future versions.

 ## Features